About Foam Sclerotherapy

 During this procedure, air is mixed with the sclerosing agent.
 Polidocanol (Asclera®) or sodium tetradecyl sulfate, known as “STS” (Sotradecol®) is used.
 The solution has the consistency of shaving cream; it is visible via ultrasound and can be easily tracked and guided to the source of the problematic vein.
 The sclerosing foam becomes less diluted than liquid when injected into the vein, allowing the solution to come into contact with the entire vein wall.
 As a result, less solution can be used to achieve an optimal result.
 The medicine causes the problematic vein to shrink up or “sclerose.”

-When the problematic veins close, it allow the blood to reroute to other healthier veins.
-View our photo gallery to check out treatment results.
+When the problematic veins close, it allows the blood to reroute to other healthier veins.

 Foam sclerotherapy is used cosmetically to eliminate unattractive peripheral varicose or spider veins, as well as to treat heaviness and tiredness of the legs.